2002Bishwajeet/Dino-Thunder/README.md

 1. Open `Terminal`
 2. Type `make`

-That's it you would have a `main.exe` file in the directory. type `.\main.exe` to run the game
+That's it, you would have a `main.exe` file in the directory.
+Type `.\main.exe` to run the game

 ## Roadmap